learn-co-curriculum/fewpjs-functions-in-javascript/README.md

 }
 ```

-This code is a _function declaration_.
+This code above is a _function declaration_.

 Here we have _abstracted_ 6 activities into 1 activity:
 `exerciseByronThePoodle`.